great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 * `tests`: a list of test cases that use the data defined above as input to validate
 	* `title` should be a descriptive name for the test case.
 Make sure to have no spaces.
-	* 'include_in_gallery': set it to True if you want this test case to be visible in the gallery as an example (true for most test cases).
+	* `include_in_gallery`: set it to `True` if you want this test case to be visible in the Gallery as an example.
 	* `in` contains exactly the parameters that you want to pass in to the Expectation. `"in": {"column": "mostly_threes", "mostly": 0.6}` in the example above is equivalent to `expect_column_values_to_equal_three(column="mostly_threes, mostly=0.6)`
 	* `out` is based on the Validation Result returned when executing the Expectation.
-	* `exact_match_out`: if you set `exact_match_out=False`, then you don’t need to include all the elements of the result object - only the ones that are important to test.
+	* `exact_match_out`: if you set `exact_match_out=False`, then you don’t need to include all the elements of the Validation Result object - only the ones that are important to test.

-Run `run_diagnostics` again.
+Run your Expectation file again.
 The newly added examples will appear in the output.
 They are not executed as tests yet, because the Expectation itself hasn't been implemented yet, but they'll check the box for example cases.

 ```
 $ python expect_column_values_to_equal_three.py